ritikgupta2002/UrlShortner/README.md

 - Keep track of total visits/clicks on the URL for a particular user

+- Implemented peristent session storage for authenticating user

+- Implemented jwt auth also just that if you want to use that for authenticating , change the middleware , update the login.ejs file

 - Routes
     - POST/URL - generates a new short URL and returns the shortened URL in the format example.com/random-id.